drsoftsrl/landing_page/README.md

 # Affiliates landing page
 These informations will help you customize and deploy your own landing page !

+### Landing page notice

+We offer a free landing page template that you can use as a starter and deploy it to Netlify.
+You can use this landing page or create your own custom one.
+We do not offer support for this part.
+The design of your website is your own responsibility!

 ### :vertical_traffic_light: Deploy your site
 - navigate to [GitHub](https://github.com) and **sign in/up**
 - click the button below